shahar-lab/task_0014_IdoNoa_Outcome-irrelevant-MB-MF/README.md

 # task_0014_IdoNoa_Outcome-irrelevant-MB-MF
-Psychopy and jspsych tasks for project.
-Working memory capacity evaluation using a change detection task.
-Rani_task for MB/MF estimation.
+Working memory capacity evaluation using a change detection task (jspsych).
+Rani_task for MB/MF estimation (psychopy).
+Working memory capacity is in squares->index.html Model learning part of RL task is in TrainingForRaniTask.py Test part of RL task is in ranitask.py
+Data is saved locally